Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 Deities and Philosophies: Characters can worship any deity or philosophy from an approved source on the Character Options page, following the normal rules for sourcebook ownership.

 Characters can worship any number of deities or philosophies but must choose a single deity or philosophy to gain mechanical benefits from.
-This choice may be changed later, but a character can never gain mechanical benefits from more than one deity or philosophy at the same time.
+This choice can be changed later, but a character can never gain mechanical benefits from more than one deity or philosophy at the same time.

 Characters with the priest theme must choose a deity or philosophy whose alignment is within one step (on either the good-evil axis or the law-chaos axis) of the character’s alignment.